Nikhil-Pahwa/BMC_website_responsive/README.md

-# BMC
+# About
 Website build for a friend.
-Used template.
 Not in commercial use.

+## Google Analytics
+Google analytics is integrated on this site to track the traffic on this site.